vpkg-project/vpkg/README.md

 TODO
 - Mechanism for updating packages
-- ~~Make moving the packages to the target destination work.~~
 - Lockfile for easy tracking of modules
-- Use `os.rmdir` when it is fully implemented.

 ## Development
-1. Download and install [v-args](https://github.com/nedpals/v-args) (installation in the repo and compile).
+1. Download and install [v-args](https://github.com/nedpals/v-args) and place it into the folder where your vpkg source code is located.
 2. Run the registry server using `http-server` or similar tools.

 ## Copyright